Zhong Shaojun: Career

 In the fall of 2007, Xi was transferred to Beijing to become a member of the Politburo Standing Committee and the secretary of the Secretariat of the Chinese Communist Party.
 Zhong was promptly also transferred to Beijing to work for the General Office of the Chinese Communist Party.
 Upon arriving in Beijing, Zhong also enrolled in a doctorate program at the prestigious Tsinghua University, some say he was admitted with the help of then Tsinghua party chief and friend Chen Xi.
 On June 11, 2013, Zhong was seen in military uniform (with the rank insignia of a senior colonel) on national television watching the launch of the Shenzhou 10 spacecraft at the Jiuquan Satellite Launch Centre accompanying Xi Jinping.

 Zhong's relationship with Xi has been compared to that between former General Secretary Jiang Zemin and his former secretary Jia Ting'an (later promoted to General in the People's Liberation Army) and that between former General Secretary Hu Jintao and his chief aide Ling Jihua.
 However, there is not much publicly available information about Zhong or about his relationship with Xi Jinping.
 He has additionally been named as a member of the "New Zhijiang Army", that is, a trusted lieutenant of Xi Jinping who shares Xi's political philosophies and who may become an important political player or be destined for higher office in the near future.
 In April 2025 Zhong was quietly reassigned to a military school job from the more powerful job of being Xi's secretary and speechwriter.

-He was promoted to the military rank of Lieutenant general in 2024 and is commissar of the PLA National Defense University.In October 2025 he stepped down as Political Commissar of the People's Liberation Army National Defense University, replacing him is Vice Admiral Xia Zhihe.
+He was promoted to the military rank of Lieutenant general in 2024 and became commissar of the PLA National Defense University.
+In October 2025 he stepped down as Political Commissar of the People's Liberation Army National Defense University, replacing him is Vice Admiral Xia Zhihe.
+On 28 August 2026, the Standing Committee of the National People's Congress removed Zhong as a delegate to the 14th National People's Congress.